10 Apr SPONSOR PROFILE: CRAIG RUSSELL, THE ENGLISH CONTRACTOR

 What does your firm do?

-We are a custom builder and bespoke remodeling company located in Cincinnati.
+We are a custom building and bespoke remodeling company located in Cincinnati.

 How did you get into this field?